 - Workmanship/fit-and-finish not as high as more expensive products

 You probably have some questions about buying a new table saw fence.
-After all, it’s something that most of us will only do once or twice in our lives.
+After all, it’s something that most of us will do once or twice in our lives.
 Once you’ve paired a quality table saw with a great fence, both of them should last for decades.

 Why Buy an Aftermarket Fence?

 For all these reasons, it makes sense to have a fence that you know you can position once and have it stay accurate.
-All of the fences I list in this article will give you that peace of mind.
-Each of them has its pluses and minuses, of course, but none of them will have you constantly double-checking with a ruler.
+All the fences I list in this article will give you that peace of mind.
+Each of them has its pluses and minuses, but none of them will have you constantly double-checking with a ruler.

 Can I Install an Aftermarket Fence on My Table Saw?

 Probably, unless you have a compact jobsite table saw.
 But you may need to do a little upfront work.
 Two factors come in to play: size and mounting.